harrisonmg/clipboard-inserter/README.md

 I am very willing to send a push request to update kmltml/clipboard-inserter but with this many changes I'm not sure what the creator would think about that.
 Let me know.

+# Example HTML page for Clipboard Inserter

+### You can find the downloadable example page here: https://github.com/Onurtag/ClipboardInserter_html

 # Clipboard Inserter

 A simple addon whose purpose is to automatically insert contents of clipboard into the page.